3 min read

 Which is the traditional way to do it.

-Sometimes I keep it call & response the whole time for an especially green crew.
+Sometimes I keep it call and response the whole time for an especially green crew.

-Sometimes I sing the verses call & response, too, if I think folks on the crew will want to learn the lyrics of the verse, if I need extra time for breathing (such as in a fast row) or if we have a particularly long project and I'm just looking to kill time.
+Sometimes I sing the verses call and response, too, if I think folks on the crew will want to learn the lyrics of the verse, if I need extra time for breathing (such as in a fast row) or if we have a particularly long project.